Healthcare & Social Care

 Workforce requirements for social care providers across the UK.
 Covers the Care Certificate and qualifications in England, mandatory SSSC registration in Scotland, and staffing level principles for care homes and domiciliary care.

-- England: Complete Care Certificate within 12 weeks for new staff
+• England: New staff must complete Care Certificate within 12 weeks

 Workforce requirements: Training and registration